Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Abstract

 \section{Abstract}

-We present a unified theoretical framework for the study of spin dynamics and relativistic transport phenomena in disordered two-dimensional Dirac systems with pseudospin--spin coupling.
-The formalism is applied to the paradigmatic case of graphene with uniform Bychkov-Rashba interaction, allowing to capture spin relaxation processes and associated charge-to-spin inter- conversion phenomena in response to generic external perturbations, including spin density fluctuations and electric fields.
-By means of a self-consistent diagrammatic treatment of the generalized spin susceptibility, where the impurity potential is taken at all orders in perturbation theory, we recover the Dyakonov-Perel relation for the spin relaxation times (SRTs), which is shown to hold both for weak scatterers (Gaussian approximation) and in the unitary limit of resonant impurities.
-Finally, we show that the SRTs can be derived in the zero-frequency limit by exploiting the SU(2) covariant conservation laws for the spin observables.
-Our results set the stage for a fully quantum--mechanical description of spin relaxation in both pristine graphene samples with weak spin--orbit fields and in graphene heterostructures with enhanced spin--orbital effects currently attracting much attention.
+We present a unified theoretical framework for the study of spin dynamics and relativistic transport phenomena in disordered two-dimensional Dirac systems with pseudospin-{}-spin coupling.
+The formalism is applied to the paradigmatic case of graphene with uniform Bychkov-{}-Rashba interaction and shown to capture spin relaxation processes and associated charge-to-spin interconversion phenomena in response to generic external perturbations, including spin density fluctuations and electric fields.
+A controlled diagrammatic evaluation of the generalized spin susceptibility in the diffusive regime of weak spin-orbit interaction allows us to show that the spin and momentum lifetimes satisfy the standard Dyakonov-Perel relation for both weak (Gaussian) and resonant (unitary) nonmagnetic disorder.
+Finally, we demonstrate that the spin relaxation rate can be derived in the zero-frequency limit by exploiting the SU(2) covariant conservation laws for the spin observables.
+Our results set the stage for a fully quantum-{}-mechanical description of spin relaxation in both pristine graphene samples with weak spin-{}-orbit fields and in graphene heterostructures with enhanced spin-{}-orbital effects currently attracting much attention.

 {}